Does relativistic motion really freeze initially maximal entanglement?: Quantum entanglement of the state under the influence of Unruh thermal noise

 On the other hand, the negativities $N_{C(ABD)}$ and $N_{D(ABC)}$, which involve the inertial observer Charlie and the accelerated observer David, exhibit qualitatively distinct behaviors.
 As the acceleration parameter $q$ increases, $N_{D(ABC)}$ decreases monotonically and eventually undergoes a sudden entanglement death, whereas $N_{C(ABD)}$ displays a significantly higher degree of robustness, vanishing only in the infinite-acceleration limit.
 This clear contrast indicates that the entanglement characterized by $N_{C(ABD)}$ is substantially more resilient to Unruh-induced thermal noise than that associated with $N_{D(ABC)}$.
 Consequently, although both $N_{C(ABD)}$ and $N_{D(ABC)}$ can serve as useful entanglement resources in the low and moderate-acceleration regimes, their effectiveness is severely diminished at high accelerations.
 This asymmetric degradation of quantum entanglement highlights the crucial role of observer motion and reference-frame dependence in relativistic quantum information.
 It further emphasizes that a careful choice of subsystem partitioning is essential when designing quantum communication or quantum information-processing protocols involving non-inertial participants, in order to maximize the robustness and reliability of quantum correlations.

 In Fig.\ref{Fig2}, we examine the behavior of the $1-3$ tangle of the $CL_{4}$ state as a function of the effective coupling parameter $\nu$ in the extreme acceleration regime ($q=0.99$).
 This regime allows us to isolate the impact of detector-field interactions on quantum entanglement in non-inertial frames.
 Remarkably, the entanglement associated with inertial observers, quantified by $N_{A(BCD)}$ and $N_{B(ACD)}$, remains strictly maximal over the entire range of $\nu$, demonstrating complete immunity to variations in the coupling strength.
 By contrast, the entanglement involving non-inertial subsystems exhibits qualitatively different behavior.
 The negativity $N_{C(ABD)}$, corresponding to the inertial observer Charlie, decreases monotonically with increasing $\nu$ but remains finite throughout the entire parameter range, never vanishing completely.
 In comparison, the negativity $N_{D(ABC)}$, associated with the accelerated observer David, also decreases monotonically as $\nu$ increases and undergoes a sudden entanglement death beyond a critical coupling strength.

-This pronounced disparity highlights the strong sensitivity of quantum entanglement to the participation of non-inertial observers.
-In particular, stronger detector-field coupling amplifies the degradation of quantum correlations involving accelerated subsystems.
-Our analysis indicates that this asymmetric entanglement evolution arises from the interplay between acceleration-induced Unruh thermal noise and the local field coupling strength: while acceleration establishes an effective thermal background, the coupling strength governs the rate and extent of entanglement decay.
-Overall, these results underscore the observer-dependent and asymmetric nature of entanglement dynamics in relativistic settings and further establish the $CL_{4}$ state as a promising and robust quantum resource in strongly non-inertial regimes.
+Physically, this abrupt loss of entanglement---observed as relativistic effects intensify (whether due to the increasing acceleration $q$ in Fig.\ref{Fig1} or the effective coupling $\nu$ in Fig.\ref{Fig2})---can be understood as a direct consequence of the effective thermalization experienced by the accelerated detector $D$.
+Unlike the inertial observers, $D$ perceives the vacuum field as a thermal bath, where the effective temperature and interaction rate are governed by $q$ and $\nu$, respectively.
+This interaction acts as a local decoherence channel, introducing thermal noise that suppresses the off-diagonal elements of the density matrix responsible for entanglement.
+The partition $D(ABC)$ is uniquely sensitive to this effect because it isolates the single detector subjected to the Unruh noise from the remaining inertial system.
+Consequently, when the accumulated thermal mixedness exceeds a critical threshold, the negativity vanishes completely, resulting in the observed sudden death.